 Identify and categorize accounts that are in highly privileged roles

-After turning on Azure AD Privileged Identity Management, view the users who are in the following Azure AD roles:
+After starting to use Azure AD Privileged Identity Management, view the users who are in the following Azure AD roles:

 If you don't have Azure AD Privileged Identity Management in your organization, you can use the PowerShell API.
-Start with the global admin role because a global admin has the same permissions across all cloud services for which your organization has subscribed.
+Start with the Global Administrator role because a Global Administrator has the same permissions across all cloud services for which your organization has subscribed.
 These permissions are granted no matter where they were assigned: in the Microsoft 365 admin center, the Azure portal, or by the Azure AD module for Microsoft PowerShell.

 Remove any accounts that are no longer needed in those roles.
-Then, categorize the remaining accounts that are assigned to admin roles:
+Then, categorize the remaining accounts that are assigned to administrator roles:

 - Assigned to administrative users, but also used for non-administrative purposes (for example, personal email)